Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Local Zones

 * Places AWS compute, storage, database, and other selected AWS services closer to end users to run latency-sensitive applications
-* Extend your VPC to more locations – “Extension of an AWS Region”
+* Extend your VPC to more locations – "Extension of an AWS Region"
 * Compatible with EC2, RDS, ECS, EBS, ElastiCache, Direct Connect ...

 ## VPC

+!!! note

+    * CIDR block size can be between /16 and /28
+    * The CIDR block must not overlap with any existing CIDR block that's associated with the VPC
+    * You cannot increase or decrease the size of an existing CIDR block

 ### Subnet(IPv4)